 15. Cigarette Stains

-You can buy washing soda (it’s different than baking soda) or turn your baking soda into washing soda by sprinkling some onto a half-sheet pan (or similar) and bake it at 400 degrees until it loses luster and becomes grainy.
+You can buy washing soda (it’s different than baking soda) at almost any store that sells cleaning supplies or turn your baking soda into washing soda by sprinkling some onto a half-sheet pan (or similar) and bake it at 400 degrees until it loses luster and becomes grainy.

 Use a mixture of washing soda and water along with a brush to scrub the stain out.

-Your best bet is to diligently power wash and seal outdoor concrete regularly because it is so porous.
+Your best bet is to diligently spray down and seal outdoor concrete regularly, because it is so porous.

 If the above stain removal measures don’t work, contact a professional.